mixpanel/mixpanel-js/doc/readme.io/javascript-full-api-reference.md

 Heartbeat produces a single event which represents many heartbeats; the event which summarizes all the heartbeats is sent when the user stops sending heartbeats for a configurable timeout period (default 30 seconds) or when the page unloads.

+**Note**: Heartbeat data is session-scoped and does not persist across page refreshes.
+All pending heartbeat events are automatically flushed when the page unloads.

 Each summary event automatically tracks:
 - `$duration`: Seconds from first to last heartbeat call
 - `$heartbeats`: Number of heartbeat calls made